 The outcome is even more alarming if the struggling readers happen to be among the 16 million American children who live in poverty, whose only hope at a brighter future is through education.
 Half of all low-income fourth-graders score below basic levels on U.S. literacy assessments.
 And yet, more than 60% of low-income families can't afford to have books in their homes.

 Education is a ladder out of poverty.
 But that ladder is often out of reach for America’s low-income children.
 These children struggle in school in large part because they don’t have the familiarity with books and language that are the building blocks of literacy.

 Rethinking Child Literacy in the U.S.

 We know that fostering a love of learning early on is key to improving literacy in America and ensuring our children's success in school and life.
 That's why we offer effective school-based child literacy programs to disadvantaged students right here in the United States.
-Our child literacy programs and expanded curriculum in science and math help children from kindergarten through sixth grade stay on track developmentally and grow as readers and learners.
+Our child literacy programs and expanded curriculum in math help children from kindergarten through sixth grade stay on track developmentally and grow as readers and learners.

 How Our Child Literacy Programs Work: